Great River Energy, Xcel planning to sequester critical workers if necessary

 Under its sequestration plan, workers could spend two-week stints in the workplace.
 “It’s not like you are stuck there until it is over,” McFarland said.

-Nuclear power generators require the most workers, and Xcel’s plants in Monticello and near Red Wing together employ nearly 1,400 people.
+Nuclear-power generators require the most workers, and Xcel’s plants in Monticello and near Red Wing respectively employ 600 and 800 people.
+“Our current number of operations and maintenance employees at [the nuclear] plants is not that different from pre-COVID-19 levels,” Xcel said in a statement.

 “In the event we need these employees to work extra shifts, we are creating sleeping areas so they can rest,” the company said.
 “If circumstances change, we are prepared to sequester our critical employees in plants, control rooms and control centers to protect them from the spreading illness.”